 An important element of the training program is around improving Motivational Interviewing skills to support behavior change.
 To ensure competency is being attained, the use of the MITI has been adopted.
 MITI is an evaluation tool done by a third party.
 It stands for the Motivational Interviewing Treatment Integrity.
-During your Live Training Sessions in Tucson, you will participate in coaching conversations that will be audio recorded and submitted to a third party for evaluation.
+You will participate in coaching conversations that will be audio recorded and submitted to a third party for evaluation.
 You will receive an initial base-line score, and then the sample audio captured in a later session will count towards your program completion.

 How do our students use their IHW Coaching Certification?

 While some students are transitioning to Integrative Health or Wellness Coaching as their sole profession, many others plan to enhance their current practice.
 Some enhancements include having a successful approach to support patients/clients to reach their health and wellbeing goals, adopt preventative strategies to decrease chronic disease risks, and live healthier, more satisfied lives.
 Others will wish to incorporate health coaches into their practice, academic clinics, research projects and want to fully understand this approach.

 What are the technical requirements for my computing devices?